daytonaio-experiments/starter-mern-saas/mern-starter-writeup-v2.md

 - **Required Packages**: Mongoose for object data modeling.

 ## Customizing the MERN Application
-Customizing your MERN application allows you to tailor the functionality and user experience to better meet your specific requirements.
+Customizing your application allows you to tailor the functionality and user experience to better meet your specific requirements.
 By adding new routes and components or modifying existing ones, you'll gain hands-on experience with both the backend and frontend aspects of the MERN stack.

+Here are some example customizations that you can follow to get a hands-on understanding of how MERN applications work.
 #### **Adding New Routes and Modifying Existing**

 To customize the backend logic of your MERN application, you can add new routes or modify existing ones as per your requirements.